 It’s not the color, and it’s not the flavor.
 If I had to choose one single factor that stands in the way of most people drinking green smoothies and wholefood juice it would have to be texture.
+Yes, smoothies are suppose to be smooth.
 How smooth your drink is makes all the difference in the world – for 3 reasons.

 1. Drinks are suppose to be smooth not chunky and when we get a lump on our tongue or fiber in our teeth the experience of drinking it is no longer a pleasure.

 3. The smoother the texture of your green smoothie the more nutrition that is available.

 Clearly, the particular blender you use will make a significant difference in texture.
 In general, the better the blender, the smoother the smoothie and wholefood juice.

 Here are some texture tips and ideas to consider regardless of which kind of blender you own:

 Sometimes what seems obvious can get overlooked.
 You can get a better texture by blending longer.
 If you like your wholefood juice or green smoothie cold then freeze some of your ingredients prior to blending (frozen fruit works great).